JaneEye: A 12-nm 2K-FPS 18.9-$\mu$J/Frame Event-based Eye Tracking Accelerator: Introduction

 Deep learning has become a promising approach for event-based eye tracking.
-Traditional CNN-based architectures were proposed in \cite{li2023track, li2024gaze}.
+Traditional CNN-based architectures were proposed in~\cite{li2023track, li2024gaze}.
 However, extracting only spatial features proves insufficient for accurate eye tracking.
-Therefore, spatiotemporal models were introduced to extract information both spatially and temporally \cite{chen20233et,pei2024lightweight,wang2024mambapupil,wu2025brat}.
-For example, 3ET \cite{chen20233et} adopts CONV-LSTM, MambaPupil~\cite{wang2024mambapupil} leverages bidirectional Gated Recurrent Unit (GRU) and a linear time-varying State Space Module (SSM), and BRAT \cite{wu2025brat} uses bidirectional relative positional attention transformer.
+Therefore, spatiotemporal models were introduced to extract information both spatially and temporally~\cite{chen20233et,pei2024lightweight,wang2024mambapupil,wu2025brat}.
+For example, 3ET~\cite{chen20233et} adopts a CONV-LSTM, MambaPupil~\cite{wang2024mambapupil} leverages a bidirectional Gated Recurrent Unit (GRU) and a linear time-varying State Space Module (SSM), and BRAT~\cite{wu2025brat} uses a bidirectional relative positional attention transformer.
 While these neural networks have achieved impressive prediction accuracy, their efficiency remains a significant challenge requiring further investigation.

 Beyond eye-tracking algorithms, designing dedicated hardware capable of achieving high frame rates (over 1 kHz) while maintaining low power consumption (at the milliwatt level) poses a major challenge.
-Currently, limited research focuses on hardware design for eye tracking systems.
-The ASIC designs proposed in \cite{tan2025toward} and \cite{zhao2022flatcam} focused on gaze estimation, differing from our pupil detection task.
-Zhang et al. proposed an FPGA-based pupil detection system utilizing Submanifold Sparse CNN (SCNN) in \cite{zhang2024co}.
-However, the system demonstrated limited accuracy with 3.51 pixels average error and suffered from high power consumption at the watt level.
-Retina \cite{bonazzi2024retina} achieved minimal power consumption but compromised frame rates and accuracy.
+Currently, research on hardware design for eye tracking systems is limited.
+The ASIC designs proposed in~\cite{tan2025toward} and~\cite{zhao2022flatcam} focused on gaze estimation, differing from our pupil detection task.
+Zhang et al. proposed an FPGA-based pupil detection system utilizing Submanifold Sparse CNN (SCNN) in~\cite{zhang2024co}.
+However, the system demonstrated limited accuracy, with an average error of 3.71 pixels, and suffered from high power consumption at the watt level.
+Retina~\cite{bonazzi2024retina} achieved minimal power consumption, but at the expense of compromised frame rates and accuracy.